-It's now easy to access multiple live data sets from NEOpoint using your favourite tools like Excel, R, Matlab or Python, e.g. in Excel you can now run and load data from multiple reports with just the click of a button.
+It's now easy to automate access to multiple live data sets from our cloud data servers using your favourite tools like Excel, R, Matlab, Python or Google Sheets.
 Its easy to do and a lot easier than manually copying and pasting data, especially for repetitive analyses.
-NEOpoint has full historic data for the NEM, gas, BOM etc and using the data services feature you can easily access, all without installing any drivers - it just uses the normal web services features built in to most analysis tools.
+Our data servers have full historic data since the start of the NEM in 1998 plus STTM and VICGAS, BOM etc. Using the data services feature you can easily access, all this without installing any software or any database drivers.
+Users can run the data services from anywhere: home, office or mobile.

-NEOexpress data service have connects to IES NEOexpress server and are only accessible on the PC that is running NEOexpress client.
-It uses Report paths whereas NEOpoint uses Favourite path.
+NEOexpress data service connects to the IES NEOexpress server and is accessible on any computer with an internet connection.
+It uses Report paths whereas NEOpoint uses a Favourite path.
 You can simply right click on any chart and select "Copy Service URL" to get the data service link.

-Data service in QueryTool allows you to run query directly (compare to NEOpoint and NEOexpress which run favourites and reports).
-For example of how to run data service using QueryTool, please see section running SQL queries for each different tools below.
+Data service in QueryTool allows you to run SQL queries directly (compared to NEOpoint and NEOexpress which run reports).
+For examples of how to run the data service using QueryTool, please see section running SQL queries for each different tools below.

 As with all the other tools data services allows you to load multiple data sets automatically.
 We have an XLSM file that demonstrates a simple case of loading 5 min price and demand from two separate reports.
 The macro is easy to modify to load any report, time period or instances.
 Excel sample